 Mortgage Apps: Rates Drop Sparking Jump in Refis

-- Total loans in forbearance increased by 2 basis points relative to the prior week: from 8.53% to 8.55%.
+- Total loans in forbearance decreased by 7 basis points relative to the prior week: from 8.55% to 8.48%.

-- By investor type, the share of Ginnie Mae loans in forbearance remained flat relative to the prior week at 11.83%.
+- By investor type, the share of Ginnie Mae loans in forbearance remained flat relative to the prior two weeks at 11.83%.

-- The share of other loans (e.g., portfolio and PLS loans) in forbearance increased relative to the prior week: from 10.03% to 10.18%.
+- The share of other loans (e.g., portfolio and PLS loans) in forbearance decreased relative to the prior week: from 10.18% to 9.99%.

-- Forbearance requests as a percent of servicing portfolio volume (#) increased across all investor types for the first time since the week of March 30-April 5: from 0.17% to 0.19%.
+- Forbearance requests as a percent of servicing portfolio volume (#) decreased across all investor types: from 0.19% to 0.15%.

-- Average speed to answer increased relative to the prior week from 1.6 minutes to 1.8 minutes.
+- Average speed to answer decreased relative to the prior week from 1.8 minutes to 1.5 minutes.

-- Average call length decreased from 7.3 minutes to 7.1 minutes.
+- Average call length was unchanged at 7.1 minutes.

 Article by Contingent Macro Advisors